aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Download Package
-  If the node has a connection to the Internet, it can retrieve a package from the AREDN® website.
+  If the node has a connection to the Internet or to a local package server, it can retrieve a package from the AREDN® website or from the local server.
 Click the *refresh* icon at the right of the field to update the list of packages available for download.
 Select the package you want to install, click the ``Fetch and Install`` button, and wait for the package to be installed.
 A progress bar at the bottom of the display will show the status of the process.
 A status message will appear at the top of the display to indicate whether the package was installed successfully.

 Upload Package
   If you have a package file that you already downloaded to your local computer from a package repository, click the ``Browse`` button and navigate to the location where you saved the package file.
 After selecting the package, click the ``Fetch and Update`` button and wait for the package to be uploaded and installed.
 A progress bar at the bottom of the display will show the status of the upload and install.
 A status message will appear at the top of the display to indicate whether the package was installed successfully.